-Wei Dong is the director in the Monetary Policy and Financial Studies division of the Canadian Economic Analysis Department at the Bank of Canada.
+Wei Dong is a Research Advisor in the Canadian Economic Analysis Department at the Bank of Canada.
 Her research interests are open economy macroeconomics and international finance.
 Wei received her PhD in economics from the University of Wisconsin, Madison.

 We assess both the US and Canadian nominal neutral rates to be in the range of 2.25% to 3.25%, somewhat higher than the range of 2.0% to 3.0% in 2023.
 The assessed range is back to the level it was at in April 2019.